 It has been suggested that the pomegranate was chosen as a symbol for the College because of its association with Henry VIII’s first wife, Catherine of Aragon.
 Henry and Catherine were still married when the college was founded in 1518.
 But the coat of arms was granted in 1546 when Henry was married to wife number six, Catherine Parr, who outlived him to remarry for a fourth time.
 It is much more likely that the fruit was chosen for its classical allusions.

-The RCP grant of arms is just one of the items on display in our forthcoming exhibition celebrating 800 years of royal authority, power and symbolism using charters, seals and deeds from the Royal College of Physicians collections.
+The RCP grant of arms was one of the items on display in our 2015 exhibition celebrating 800 years of royal authority, power and symbolism using charters, seals and deeds from the Royal College of Physicians collections.

 Pamela Forde, archive manager

-The exhibition Power and beauty: seals, charters and the story of identity opened on 1 September and ran until 23 December 2015.
+The exhibition, Power and beauty: seals, charters and the story of identity, was on display in 2015.